100th Missile Defense Brigade: Operational Concept

 The mission of 100th MDB (GMD) is ground-based mid-course defense (GMD) of the United States.
 A sensor network of satellites, sea-based radars, and land-based radars detect enemy ballistic missile attack by tracking launches, following the trajectories, and determining if these trajectories are headed for the U.S. homeland.
 Ground-based interceptors (GBI) then intercept these missiles, mid-course.
 The mission was proven in 2006, 2009, and 2012 by the North Korean Taepodong-2 ICBM launches.

 Initial formation

 In 2001 George W. Bush notified the government of Russia of plans to withdraw the US from the Anti-Ballistic Missile Treaty.
 This entailed the development of multiple anti-ballistic missile sites, a restriction of the ABM Treaty.
 Activated in 2003, the administration deemed the Ground-based Midcourse Defense to be operational on 30 Sep 2004.
 The initial operational capability involved intensive simulation carried out by 100th MDB (GMD), which works with the sensor networks of the Missile Defense Agency.

 National Guard participation

-As National Guardsmen, the tempo of personnel replacements are not subject to the three-year cycle of ARFORGEN, allowing the development of long-term expertise over the past decade of training.
+As National Guardsmen, the personnel replacements are not subject to the three-year Army Force Generation (ARFORGEN) cycle, allowing the development of long-term expertise over the past decade of training.